freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-localstorage-by-building-a-todo/64ec9c55fdeef78bacd2fc3b.md

 If you attempt to add another task now, you'll see the values you entered for the previous task.
 So, you need to clear the input fields after adding a task.

-Instead of clearing the input fields one by one, you can create a function where you clear them, then call that function whenever you want to clear them again.
+Instead of clearing the input fields one by one, you can create a function where you clear those fields, and then call that function whenever you want to clear the fields again.

 Use arrow syntax to create a `reset` function and set it to a pair of curly braces.